RAF Brize Norton: Redevelopment as a transport base

-The C-130 Hercules fleet at RAF Lyneham officially moved to Brize Norton on 1 July 2011.
+The C-130 Hercules fleet at RAF Lyneham moved to Brize Norton in July 2011.
 The final four aircraft flew to the station, conducting a flypast over Wiltshire.
 Group Captain John Gladstone, Station Commander of RAF Lyneham, flew the lead Hercules, which carried the standards of the Hercules squadrons.
 These were presented to the Station Commander of RAF Brize Norton, Group Captain Dom Stamp in a welcoming ceremony.

 In February 2012, work started on converting a Second World War era hangar, located north of the main airfield site, into new accommodation for the RAF Tactical Medical Wing (TMW) and No. 4626 (County of Wiltshire) Aeromedical Evacuation Squadron (RAuxAF).
-The work, which cost £15 million, included provision of a single storey temperature controlled facility within the hangar for the TMW's operational stores facilities, office accommodation, a training building and external training area.
+The work, which cost £15 million, included a single storey temperature controlled facility within the hangar for the TMW's operational stores facilities, office accommodation, a training building and external training area.
 The facilities opened in July 2013 and allowed the TMW and No. 4626 Squadron to move to Brize Norton from RAF Lyneham.

 In February 2014, a Voyager flying from the base suffered an accident.
 A Voyager with the registration ZZ333 was conducting a ferrying flight from Brize Norton, Carterton to Camp Bastion, Afghanistan.
 On 9 February 2014, the aircraft operating the route, an Airbus A330 MRTT (A330-243MRTT) had an incident occur over Turkey with multiple nonfatal casualties, forcing the captain to divert the flight to Incirlik Air Base in southern Turkey.
 The cause of the accident was a combination of mismanagement in the military commercial flight space regarding permittance of loose article in the cockpit, limits on the time that a flight can be left with a single pilot during flight, and an atmosphere of boredom and inattentiveness during similar flights due to low workload.
 There were no deaths but the captain received harsh military punishments and was dismissed from service for his negligence in the incident.

-On 25 August 2017, the station's Air Movements Squadron subordinated to No. 1 Air Mobility Wing (1AMW), a high readiness unit providing early entry air movements support forming part of the RAF's A4 Force which specialises in logistic support for expeditionary air operations.
+In August 2017, the station's Air Movements Squadron subordinated to No. 1 Air Mobility Wing (1AMW), a high readiness unit providing early entry air movements support, forming part of the RAF's A4 Force which specialises in logistic support for expeditionary air operations.

-A new maintenance hangar capable of accommodating three A400M Atlas aircraft was officially opened by Minister for Defence Procurement Guto Bebb on 1 February 2018.
+In February 2018, a new maintenance hangar capable of accommodating three A400M Atlas aircraft was opened by Minister for Defence Procurement Guto Bebb.
 The hangar, located on the eastern side of the airfield, cost approximately £70 million and provides 24,000 square metres of floor space.

 In September 2018, No. 2 Squadron RAF Regiment, which provides protection to the Air Mobility Force, moved to the station from RAF Honington in Suffolk.
 No. 30 Squadron reformed in September 2021 to operate the A400M Atlas, becoming the second frontline Atlas unit.